tanaylab-admin/Gmara/README.md

 ## Motivation

 This repository holds lists of genes for use in scRNA-seq analysis.
 They are stored in machine-readable format so they can be used by software, directly from this repository, optionally with commit tags to ensure reproducability.

-The intent is that these lists be used as *initial* lists for analysis (e.g., provide initial list of lateral genes for metacells analysis).
-The analyst is responsible for exercising judgement and common sense when using these lists.
+In general, this repository is meant to be used as a convenient *initial starting point* for analysis, rather than serve as a "source of truth".
+It is designed to make it easy to apply lists to to arbitrary data sets regardless of the version of the genes names used, so the lists include retired/deprecated/renamed genes. **The analyst is responsible for exercising judgement and common sense when using these lists.**

+For the purposes of this repository, what we call a "gene" is actually "any named genome location or protein or RNA sequence we use in analysis".
+Likewise, what we call a gene "name" is "whatever we use to identify the gene".
+For example, we include utranscript and protein IDs as "gene names".
+We only consider the gene "identifier" or "symbol" or "marker" rather than the full human-readable gene name (e.g., "SOX4" rather than "SRY-box transcription factor 4").

-Contribution of new lists or list modifications is welcome!
+Feedback and contribution of new lists or list modifications are welcome!

 ## Structure